virtual-cast/Zenject/Documentation/SubContainers.md

 This is actually how ProjectContext bindings work.
 There is one container for the entire project, and when a unity scene starts up, the container within each SceneContext is created "underneath" the ProjectContext container.
 All the bindings that you add in your scene MonoInstaller are bound to your SceneContext container.
 This allows the dependencies in your scene to automatically get injected with ProjectContext bindings, because sub-containers automatically inherit all the bindings in their parent (and grandparent, etc.).

 A common design pattern that we like to use in relation to sub-containers is the <a href="https://en.wikipedia.org/wiki/Facade_pattern">Facade pattern</a>.
 This pattern is used to abstract away a related group of dependencies so that it can be used at a higher level when used by other modules in the code base.
 This is relevant here because often when you are defining sub-containers in your application it is very useful to also define a Facade class that is used to interact with this sub-container as a whole.
 So, to apply it to the spaceship example above, you might have a SpaceshipFacade class that represents very high-level operations on a spaceship such as "Start Engine", "Take Damage", "Fly to destination", etc.  And then internally, the SpaceshipFacade class can delegate the specific handling of all the parts of these requests to the relevant single-responsibility dependencies that exist within the sub-container.

+Subcontainers can also be incredibly powerful as a way to organize big parts of your code base into distinct modules.
+You can manage dependencies at a higher level - as dependencies between modules instead of just between classes.
+Without subcontainers, as your code base grows larger and larger, having everything exist as singletons at the same level can get unwieldy over time, since every class can depend on every other class just by adding a constructor parameter for it.
+By instead grouping related classes into their own subcontainers and forcing any other interested classes to interact via a facade class, it can be much easier to manage and understand the overall dependencies between parts of the code.
+You can think of each facade class as a contract for an entire subsystem of classes, with the implementation of the contract hidden away underneath the subcontainer, where you can have many different low-level classes each with their own single responsibility.
+The result will be more loosely coupled code in general, which will make it much easier to refactor / maintain / test / understand.

 Let's do some examples in the following sections.